ClickCease

 Borderline personality disorder causes discord in relationships.
 People with BPD may find that they’re unable to maintain consistent and healthy relationships.
 They return to unhealthy relationship patterns frequently.

+They’re often unwilling or unable to leave unhealthy relationships due to an intense fear of abandonment.
 It’s common for people with borderline personality disorder to experience extreme mood swings.
 Their feelings are “bigger” than normal.
 In medical terms, these are referred to as BPD episodes.

 People with borderline personality disorder display “black and white thinking.”
 This means that they have a hard time seeing people (even themselves) as complex and gray.
 They’ll switch back and forth between idealization and devaluation depending on the situation.